Big Bertha

 "What’s so funny?"
 Markey said.

-Markey laughed at the idea, too, and neither he nor Doreen ever brought up the plan again, even though they had talked to each other several times between then and when the hunting season began.
-Then, one night, just as Doreen got in from work, she received a phone call from Markey.
+Markey laughed at the idea, too, and neither he nor Doreen ever brought up the plan again, even though they had talked to each other twice between then and when the deer-hunting season began.
+Then, one night in early November, just as Doreen got in from work, she received a phone call from Markey.

-She began telling him he wasn’t supposed to call her at home, but quickly forgot about that when he said he was calling from outside the general store near the town of Paysonville, which was 20 miles north of Sherburne.
-He and two friends had rented a lodge for a few days in Pound Ridge, Markey said, and the next day he was going hunting.
+She was upset that he had called her at home, but quickly forgot about that when he said he was calling from outside the general store near the town of Paysonville, which was 15 miles north of Sherburne.
+He and two friends had rented a cabin for a few days near Pound Ridge, Markey said, and they had just returned from a day of deer hunting.
 What were the chances, he asked, that he and Doreen could get together, tomorrow night, say?

-At first Doreen declined, but Markey made it sound as if it were a simple matter to put into affect the plan Doreen herself had suggested.
+At first she declined, but Markey made it sound as if it were a simple matter to carry out the plan Doreen herself had suggested.

 "The way I figure it," he said, "if I don’t return to the lodge by dark, my buddies will be putting in a call to your old man.
-By the time, he begins looking for me, we can be having dinner somewhere and have the night and maybe part of the next day to ourselves.
-At some point, voila, I find my way out of the woods."
+By the time, he begins looking for me, we can be having dinner somewhere and we can have that night and maybe part of the next day to ourselves while Victor’s out looking for me.
+At some point, voila, I find my way out of the woods.
+By that time, you’ll be back home, preparing to congratulate Victor for once again saving some guy who had spent all night and half the next day trying to retrace his steps."

 Doreen then asked him to wait by the phone for a few minutes since she would have to change her schedule.
-It took two calls for Doreen to reach a nurse she had substituted for the month before, on a Sunday no less.
-The nurse agreed to swap days off with Doreen, which would mean that Doreen was free the day after next.
-Doreen then called Markey and said she would meet him the next night, at 5 p.m., at an inn, The White Fox, which was l0 miles east of Paysonville.
+She was able to reach a nurse she had substituted for the previous week, on a Sunday no less, so the nurse, in turn, agreed to swap days off with Doreen.
+That meant Doreen would be free the day after next.
+She then called Markey and said she would meet him the next night, at 5 p.m., at The White Fox Inn, which was l0 miles east of Paysonville.

 "There’s only one thing," Doreen said.
 "How do you plan to get to the inn?"